rssiuiuc/NHPI/README.md

 # NHPI

-**Normalized Harvest Phenology Index (NHPI)** is a remote sensing–based framework for estimating harvesting dates of corn and soybean using Google Earth Engine (GEE).
-This repository supports the implementation and reproducibility of our research.
+**Normalized Harvest Phenology Index (NHPI)** is a remote sensing–based spectral index designed to estimate harvesting dates of corn and soybean using Google Earth Engine (GEE).
+This repository provides tools to apply NHPI for harvesting date detection based on user-defined analysis needs.

 ## 🌐 Interactive Demo